Leave a Message

 Institutional Confidence

 This mobilization aligns perfectly with broader market sentiment.
 On February 2, 2026, CBRE released their 2026 Investor Intentions Survey, which ranked Nashville as the #7 target market in the Americas.
-Institutional investors are focused on Nashville because they view it as a safe harbor for capital.
-The combination of the Oracle mobilization and this renewed investor interest creates a dual engine for our local economy as we move further into 2026.

 Connect with Bill Diebenow: